framboise-pi/MMM-MySenseHat/README.md

 # Now
 This is maintained (more precisely, its in dev.
 Some functionnalities are not yet implemented and some will be improved in future)
+* share your monster in pixel art, to add it in next version

 # Thanks
 To all Magic Mirror community and to MichMich.